bryan-oliveira/QCS-Complete-Test-Plan-Assignment/README.md

-# Software Quality and Dependibility
+# Software Quality and Dependability

 ## Project #2